Last Updated on July 7, 2023

 Without any long term studies, we really don’t know what this is doing to our bodies.

-Plastic is a known endocrine disruptor, often masquerading as estrogen in the body, which interferes with our hormones/bodies communication system.
+Plastic is a known endocrine disruptor, often masquerading as estrogen in the body, which interferes with our hormones and the body’s communication system.

 Synthetic estrogens are known to cause problems like obesity, cancer, and infertility.
 You can read more in this study.

-Beyond plastic’s hormone interfering properties, another study was released where plastic acts as a sponge for bacteria.
+Beyond plastic’s hormone interfering properties, another study was released finding that plastic acts as a sponge for bacteria.

 “Some laboratory studies have found that microplastics can interfere with feeding, digestion, and reproduction in several aquatic species.